ericsonga/APCSAReview/_sources/Unit1-Getting-Started/Exercises.rst

    :feedback_c: You might think that this would be caught at compile time, but it isn't.
    :feedback_d: This would be true if it was System.out.println(5 / 1)

-   What does the follow code do when it is executed?
+   What does the following code do when it is executed?

     .. code-block:: java